erinosb/SPN4_maternal_mRNA/03_GO_Ontology_Fig_S1/02_scripts/250714_GOontolog_SPN4_mRNAs.md

 ## Goal of the project

-I want to detemrine which GO Ontology categories are enriched in the set of SPN-4 associated mRNAs and other categories of mRNAs.
+The goal of this project is to determine which GO Ontology categories are enriched in the set of SPN-4 associated mRNAs and other categories of mRNAs.
 We have SPN-4, LIN-41, and OMA-1 associated mRNA categories.
 What GO ontology categories are over-represented in these?